 Home > DTI Ratio Explained

 Independent educational resource.
-Not a lender or financial advisor.
+Not a lender or NMLS-licensed mortgage professional.

 Your DTI ratio is the single most important number in mortgage underwriting.
 It determines how much you can borrow, which loan programs you qualify for, and whether compensating factors can push your approval higher.
-This guide covers both front-end and back-end DTI, exactly which debts count, and the strategies that can get you approved even with a high ratio.
+This guide covers both front-end and back-end DTI, the eight CFPB Ability-to-Repay factors lenders must verify (12 CFR § 1026.43(c)(2)), and the critical 2022 change to the CFPB Qualified Mortgage rule that most calculator sites still get wrong.

 What Is DTI and Why Lenders Care

 DTI measures how much of your gross monthly income goes to debt payments.
-Lenders use two versions:
+Lenders use two versions per the CFPB ATR rule (12 CFR § 1026.43(c)(2)(vii)) and the Fannie Mae Selling Guide B3-6 framework:

 Front-End DTI